stanwood/handbook/README.md

 #### Meet a Woody

-If you want to meet a Woody in person, we are sponsoring the flight with up to 200€ and a stay at the hotel up to 100€.
+If a Woodie wants to meet another Woodie in person, we are sponsoring the flight with up to 200€ and a stay at the hotel up to 100€.

 Sent me a direct message to the MD and explain, why you want to go.

 We will be generous.

-Can be project related or just because you always wanted to meet the other person.
+The visit can be be project related or just because a Woodie always wanted to meet the other person.

 Groups are also allowed, for instance, to do a team kick off or celebratory launch party.